The Best Credit Union Auto Loans

 BECU (Boeing Employees Credit Union) | 6.49% | 6.99% | Open to all who make a donation to an affiliated organization |

-Note that every credit union has a different definition of new and and used.
-For instance, Navy Federal Credit Union considers any model year as used if it has more than 30,000 miles.
-Please check with the credit union directly for more information.
+Note that every credit union defines used cars differently.
+For instance, Navy Federal Credit Union considers a car to be used if it has more than 30,000 miles, regardless of model year.

 How do credit union auto loans work?

-Credit union auto loans work the same as other types of auto loans.
+Credit union auto loans work just like other auto loans.

-Rather than paying for your new vehicle in full, you take out a loan.
-You may also need to make a down payment.
-Then, you pay back your loan (plus interest) in monthly installments.
-You’ll usually get three to six years to pay off your loan, but this can vary.
+Rather than pay for your new vehicle in cash, you’ll make a down payment and take out a loan to cover the rest.
+Then, you’ll pay back the amount you borrowed plus interest in monthly installments.
+You’ll usually have three to six years to pay off your car loan, but some lenders offer shorter and longer car loans.

 Credit union auto loan pros and cons